Pulacayo Project, Bolivia

 "The property is 100% owned and operated by Apogee Silver."

-Mined ore will be processed by a 400t/d capacity pilot concentrator.
-It will include a primary and secondary crusher, a fine ore bin and mill and a floatation circuit.
+Mined ore was planned to be processed by a 400t/d capacity pilot concentrator.
+It was to be equipped with a primary and secondary crusher, a fine ore bin and mill and a floatation circuit.

 Production and contracts